RealDragonSpike/TheRoyalDragonAdvisor/README.md

 ## Not Able To Read  or Respone Your Message.
-If You keep spam whisper.
+If You keep on spam whisper.

 <img width="220" height="227" alt="Image" src="https://github.com/user-attachments/assets/ce2041ac-2087-4e3f-a7d8-dca8c74778c7" />